LeonCrashCode/InOrderParser/README.md

     (S (INTJ (RB No)) (, ,) (NP (PRP it)) (VP (VBD was) (RB n't) (NP (NNP Black) (NNP Monday))) (. .))

-If you want to sample trees, you should added --samples [number of samples] --a [alpha], for example, --sample 100 --a 0.8
+If you want to sample trees, you should added --samples [number of samples] --a [alpha], for example, --samples 100 --a 0.8

 We will upload the Chinese model soon.